QUICK TRAIL FACTS

 Most of the foot trails in the preserve, with the exception of the ones that go up Eliot Mountain, are fairly flat and relatively easy.
 According to my calculations—which could be dubious—there are around nine miles of walking paths in the preserve, not counting carriage roads.
 The carriage roads are all wheelchair accessible.

 Eliot Mountain: Harbor Brook trailhead, off Route 3, is a good place to start the 1.2-mile hike up Eliot Mountain, which includes 0.7 miles along a flat path following the brook.
 The 0.5-mile ascent to the summit requires steady exertion but is not too steep.
-While I saw no views at the official summit, I did catch a nice view just below it on the Charles Savage trail, near a plaque (the Eliot Monument) affixed to a boulder.
+While I saw no views at the official summit, I did catch a nice view just south of it near a plaque (the Eliot Monument) affixed to a boulder.

 Recommendations: The carriage roads around Little Long Pond and the Jordan Stream Trail.
 It’s hard to find a more bucolic spot—with trails more amenable to strolling—than the open meadows around the pond, which is a nice place to skate in the winter and swim in the summer.
 Also, some of the pools along Jordan Stream look like they could offer refreshing dips.

 **In addition to the trails on the map, we discovered old but not abandoned footpaths summiting the small Barr Hill and Redfield Hill on the east side of Little Long Pond.
 I’ve marked these in orange on my map.
 Neither Barr or Redfield Hill have views, but close to the summit of Barr Hill is an open area called The Ledge, with a view west of trees (too foggy on the day I visited for me to say much more!) and a stone bench.